yasmeenbvb/CRWR2900-draft/README.md

-# Creative Writing 4130 personal repository
+# Creative Writing 2900 personal repository

-This is your repository for working on your composition for Creative Writing 4130.
+This is your repository for working on your composition for Creative Writing 2900.
 Your draft document is called `draft.md`.

 The full documentation for the course is contained in the other documents in this repository.
 Please read them (in order).
 Click on each document to view it.
-Use the back button or click the breadcrumb menu above (where it shows `CRWR1200-draft` in blue) to return to the main page.
+Use the back button or click the breadcrumb menu above (where it shows
+`CRWR1200-draft` in blue) to return to the main page.

+If you are looking for where you are supposed to go for this week's outing, the complete listing of sites and dates is on the [course website](https://crwr1240.netlify.com/).